It goes without saying that many people are unhappy with their job.

 It is important to weigh the negatives that are leading you toward resigning; however, it is equally important to examine the positives, and possibilities, that you may not have considered.

-If you are considering making such a move, I hope this article gives you some things to think about to help you make the choice that is best for you.
+If you are considering leaving your job, I hope this article gives you some things to think about to help you make the choice that is best for you.